Permissions

 shell | Shell | Execute terminal commands programmatically |

-ui | UI | Show notifications and toasts |
+ui | UI | Show notifications, toasts and input dialogs |

 APIs Without Permissions